Semantic IDs - Entity Enricher Documentation

 Where the IDs show up & what to do with them

-Resolved IDs appear in the enrichment output JSON (the id field on each object) and in the record detail’s semantic concepts.
+Resolved IDs appear in the enrichment output JSON (the id field on each object), in the record detail’s semantic concepts, and all together on the Semantic IDs page, where the vocabulary they form is browsed and curated.
 Use them to:

 Complements multi-model fusion